0.75L

 Full haveli courtyard, residential floor, commercial lobby.

-Enter your floor area to see how many litres — and the most efficient pack mix — you’ll need for 2 coats.
+Enter your area to see how much material — and the most efficient pack mix — you’ll need for 2 coats.

 Full Declaration